 - Be sure to use softened, room temperature cream cheese for best results.
 Otherwise, you might end up with a lumpy filling.

-- For vegan thumbprint cookies, try swapping in your favorite non-dairy butter, Greek yogurt, and cream cheese.
-I have not tested the recipe this way, but it should work.
+To make vegan thumbprint cookies, you would need non-dairy butter, yogurt, and cream cheese.
+I haven't tested it myself but it should work.

-Did you make my raspberry cheesecake cookies?
+Did you try my raspberry thumbprint cookies?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!
 And don't forget to subscribe to get new recipes directly in your inbox.

 - 10 tablespoons (141g) unsalted butter room temperature